mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

     }
   ],
   customOpts: {
     //max of 50 key value pair.
-This is so that vendor specific parameters can be sent if necessary.
-The values cannot be hard coded and have to be configured by the apps server and should be modifiable upon need by the applications.
-Vendors are free to include additional parameters and fine-tuning parameters.
-None of these values should go undocumented by the vendor.
-No sensitive data should be available in the customOpts.
+	//This is so that vendor specific parameters can be sent if necessary.
+	//The values cannot be hard coded and have to be configured by the apps server and should be modifiable upon need by the applications.
+	//Vendors are free to include additional parameters and fine-tuning parameters.
+	//None of these values should go undocumented by the vendor.
+	//No sensitive data should be available in the customOpts.
   }
 }
 ```